Last Updated on by

 - Ideal to connect your smart security cameras.

-- Set Up through the OnHub application.
+- Easy setup using the OnHub application.

-- Cylindrical design help propagate the signal.
+- Cylindrical design helps propagate the signal.

 As smart homes become more and more sophisticated, and broadband companies provide faster and faster speeds, it’s not uncommon anymore to see a house with smart cameras attached to it.
 Today more than ever you have the ability to see and protect your home at a moment’s notice.
 But what is just as important as the camera you choose?
 The router to which it connects.